hoangduytran/blender-manual/manual/modeling/geometry_nodes/curve/operations/merge_layers.rst

 =======

 Grease Pencil
-   The grease pencil object with combined layers.
+   The Grease Pencil object with combined layers.